Images of glass chess pieces. Text reads “CHESS PIECE NAMES AND MEANINGS”.

 Whether used as a swift attacker or tactical defender, the Knight’s unique movements can create unexpected plays and open new possibilities.

-• How it Moves: The Bishop moves or “gallops” in an ‘L’ shape.
+• How it Moves: The Knight moves or “gallops” in an ‘L’ shape.
 It can move two squares forward or reverse and then one square to the left or right.
 And it can also move one square forward or reverse and then two squares to the left or right

 • Starting Position: The knight is placed between the rook and bishop.
 For white, the knights start on b1 and g1.
 For black, they start on b8 and g8.